PacificBiosciences/IsoSeq/docs/umi/isoseq-correct.md

 ### What does Barcode Correction do?

-The tool takes a list of true barcodes and builds a locality-sensitive hashing (LSH) index over that set to facilitate fast nearest-neighbor queries.
+First, the *correct* tool builds a Locality-Sensitive Hashing (LSH) index over the 10x whitelist barcode subsequences.

-This remaps reads with cell barcodes to their nearest-neighbors within the truth set.
+In the second step, *correct* uses the LSH index to map raw input barcodes to their nearest barcodes in the truth-set.

+For each input HiFI read containing a 10x cell barcode:
+ -  If the barcode is in the whitelist, it is unchanged.
+ -  If the barcode is not found in the whitelist, the index is queried for the closest match in the whitelist.
+ -  Edit distance is calculated between all retrieved whitelist cell barcodes and the input barcode.
+ -  The barcode with the lowest edit distance and lowest hamming distance is output.
+ -  By default, if the edit distance between the cell barcode and whitelist barcode is > 2, the read is marked as failing.
+ -  If no candidates were found, the barcode is unchanged, and the read is marked as failing.

-In addition, "real cells" wll be marked with `rc` tag after this step, which will be used by `isoseq3 groupdedup`.
+In addition, "real cells" will be marked with `rc` tag after this step, which will be used by `isoseq3 groupdedup`.

 ### When would a user call this tool?